natcross/developer-portal/api.rst

     .. important::
       Each data point in your data warehouse will be uniquely indexed by the fields specified in ``keys``.
 If a new data point has keys that conflict with a pre-existing data point, the old data point will be replaced.

-    **Tables**

-    Table in the Data Import API are schemaless.
+    Tables in the Data Import API are schemaless.
 There is no command to create or destroy a table - you can push data to any table name and it will be dynamically generated.

     Here are some guidelines for managing tables: